razorpay/razorpay-whmcs/README.md

 ​This is the Razorpay payment gateway plugin for WHMCS.
 Allows Indian merchants to accept credit cards, debit cards, netbanking and wallet payments with the WHMCS store.
 It uses a seamless integration, allowing the customer to pay on your website without being redirected away from your WHMCS website.

-## Branches

- - Use the `master` branch if you are on WHMCS 6
- - Use the `whmcs-5` branch if you are on WHMCS 5

 ## Downloads: [whmcs-6][6] [whmcs-5][5]

 ## Installation